 Briney, K., Coates, H., & Goben, A. (2020).
 Foundational Practices of Research Data Management.
 Research Ideas and Outcomes 6, e56508. doi: https://doi.org/10.3897/rio.6.e56508

 In this paper, ten practices are described, ranging from documentation and file organization to backup plans and archiving.
 It provides an introduction to best practices that are broadly applicable to different research fields and sorts of data.
 The different practices described here can be implemented in a step-wise fashion and will help improve data management.
 Eventually this will benefit every single research project, and will greatly help with transparently reporting the whole data life cycle.
 During our presentation we will try to connect the described practices to the tools and opportunities that are currently available at EUR.

-An invitation via Outlook calendar has been sent to researchers in the OSCR ReproducibiliTea mailing list.
-This email includes a link to join the meeting remotely using Zoom, a popular online conferencing service.
-Simply click on the link and you will join the call.
+An invitation via Outlook has been sent to researchers in the OSCR mailing list2.
+This email includes a link to join the meeting remotely using Zoom.
+Click on the link, insert the password provided in the invitation mail, and you will join the call.